kaisnb/fashioncloud-challange/README.md

 ## Test

-Currently there exists only unit test.
-In the feature e2e and integration tests should be added.
+Currently there exists only unit tests.
+In the future e2e and integration tests should be added.

 ```bash
 # unit tests